 Non-prescription medication, such as pain or fever relief (e.g. Calpol) may be administered, but only with prior written consent of the parent and only when there is a health reason to do so, such as a high temperature to prevent febrile convulsion.
 Children under the age of 16 years are never given medicines containing aspirin unless prescribed specifically for that child by a doctor.
 The administering of un-prescribed medication is recorded in the same way as any other medication.

  Children's prescribed medicines are stored in their original containers, are clearly labelled and kept in a locked container in the cupboard, out of reach of the children.
 On receiving the medication the member of staff checks that it is in date and prescribed specifically for the current condition.

+• Only a person with parental responsibility, or a foster carer may give consent.

  Parents give prior written permission for the administration of medication.
 The staff receiving the medication must ask the parent to sign the medicine record book stating the following information.
 No medication may be given without these details being provided:

  Full name of child and date of birth;